 Where an employer has been asked by the police to provide information on an employee, will data protection laws prevent it from complying with the request?

-Information that specifically relates to a criminal offence attracts additional protection under the GDPR.
+Information that specifically relates to a criminal offence attracts additional protection under the UK GDPR.
 However, the Data Protection Act 2018 includes a further exception, authorising processing of such information if this is necessary for the prevention or detection of unlawful acts.